Posted by IKO Community Management on December 20, 2019 at 9:00 AM

 Put together an emergency toolkit.
 Ensure you have the necessities should the power go out.
 When you can't see, don't rely on candles to avoid a potential house fire.
 Opt for battery-powered flashlights.

 When it's hard to communicate, opt for a small radio and walkie-talkies.
 These battery-operated necessities will allow you to communicate during a winter emergency.
-You should also keep your cell phone charger with a portable charger or a handheld crank charger from the American Red Cross.
+You should also keep your cell phone charged with a portable charger or a handheld crank charger from the American Red Cross.
 This is important, as your cell phone can be used as a communication device and a flashlight.

 When it's cold, it's important to find a heat source should the power go out.
 If you have a wood stove or fireplace, ensure that you have extra logs and kindling.
 Keep everything covered and dry until you need them, and clean out the chimney.
 This ensures a near-immediate, warm fire in the case of a winter emergency.

 Dress the part.
 If the power goes out and your home loses heat, dress in layers of warm clothing.
 Stock up on extra blankets for the emergency toolkit.
-Winter-weather items like hats, mittens, gloves, and thick coats should be nearby for easy access.
+Winter weather items like hats, mittens, gloves, and thick coats should be nearby for easy access.

 Stock the pantry.
 If the power goes out, the stove, oven, and plugged-in appliances won't work.
 Stock up on nonperishable foods like canned goods, nuts, crackers, cereal, and dried fruit.
 You should also stock up on liters or cases of water in case the pipes freeze.